Sam Mitchell (EastEnders): 2002–2005

-Whilst trying to move on from her marriage with Andy, she has a brief relationship with Andy's rival Danny Moon (Jake Maskall).
+While trying to move on from her marriage with Andy, she has a brief relationship with Andy's rival Danny Moon (Jake Maskall).
 Sam becomes determined to get revenge on Den; she teams up with his wife Chrissie (Tracy-Ann Oberman) and Kat's daughter Zoe Slater (Michelle Ryan) - who herself had become a victim of Den as a result of her relationship with Dennis - to carry out their vengeful plot against Den.
 On the night of Den's wedding anniversary to his late wife Angie (Anita Dobson), the three women confront him at The Queen Victoria public house shortly after he closes up.
 Zoe strikes Den over the head with Pauline Fowler's (Wendy Richard) iron doorstop and this is thought to have killed him; however, when Zoe and Sam leave the room, Den grabs Chrissie's ankle and she responds by hitting him on the head a second time – finally killing him.
 In the moment where Chrissie kills Den, however, Sam secretly witnesses this, and she later grows appalled when Chrissie allows Zoe to believe that her blow killed Den.
 As Chrissie has possession of The Queen Vic following Den's death, Sam blackmails her – threatening to unveil Chrissie as Den's killer unless she gives her money and later the pub.
 Chrissie and Sam, both complicit in Den's murder, decide to call a truce to avoid going to prison.
 They decide to co-run The Queen Vic, but this lasts briefly as Sam cannot trust Chrissie, leading to her being sacked.